Adithya-Rajendran/microcloud-demo/README.md

 4. **MicroCloud Initialization:**

-    - Generates a my-microcloud-init.yaml file based on the configured IPs and network settings.
+    - Generates a `my-microcloud-init.yaml` file based on the configured IPs and network settings.
     - Pushes the YAML file to the primary VM (micro1) and initializes the MicroCloud using the `microcloud init --preseed` command.
-    - Adds SSL certificates to the LXD configuration.

 ## Clean Up